notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- danuktahalfbeng

+	- nyanuktahalfbeng

+	- uvowelsignvattuUIbeng

-	- hanuktahalfbeng
+	- chanuktahalfbeng

-	- thahalfbeng
+	- nganuktahalfbeng

-	- viramavattuUIbeng
+	- ra1nuktahalfbeng

-	- hahalfbeng
+	- dhahalfbeng

 	- jhanuktahalfbeng

-	- rvocalicvowelsignvattuUIbeng

-	- viramainterpolateUIbeng
+	- dabasquishbeng

 	- uuvowelsignvattuUIbeng

-	- khanuktahalfbeng

-	- rvocalicinterpolateUIbeng

 	- And 34 more.